MV Blue Marlin: History

 In July 2005 Blue Marlin moved the gas refinery Snøhvit from its construction site in Cádiz to Hammerfest, an 11-day trip.
 This transport was filmed for the TV show Extreme Engineering on the Discovery Channel, and also the TV show Mega Movers on the History Channel.

 In November 2005, Blue Marlin left Corpus Christi to move the massive sea-based X-band Radar to Adak, Alaska, via the southern tip of South America and Pearl Harbor, Hawaii.
 It arrived at Pearl Harbor on 9 January 2006, having travelled 15,000 miles.
-In January 2007, the Blue Marlin was employed to move two jackup rigs, the Rowan Gorilla VI and the GlobalSantaFe Galaxy II, from Halifax Harbour to the North Sea.
+In January 2007, Blue Marlin was employed to move two jackup rigs,Rowan Gorilla VI and the GlobalSantaFe Galaxy II, from Halifax Harbour to the North Sea.

-On 16 June 2012, the ship arrived in Ferrol harbour in preparation for transporting the incomplete amphibious warship HMAS Canberra to Melbourne.
-The Australian ship was lifted onto Blue Marlin on 4 August 2012 and was scheduled to sail on 12 August, bound for the BAE Systems Australia shipyard in Williamstown.
+On 16 June 2012, the ship arrived in Ferrol harbour in preparation for transporting the incomplete amphibious warship to Melbourne.
+The Australian ship was lifted onto Blue Marlin on 4 August 2012 and was scheduled to sail on 12 August, bound for BAE Systems Australia's Williamstown Dockyard.
 The ship passed the Port Phillip Heads and arrived in Melbourne on 17 October 2012.